Exact couple: Exact couple of a double complex

-A double complex determines two exact couples; whence, the two spectral sequences, as follows.
+A double complex determines two exact couples; whence, the two spectral sequences, are as follows.
 (Some authors call the two spectral sequences horizontal and vertical.)
 Let $K^{p,q}$ be a double complex.
 With the notation $G^p = \bigoplus_{i \ge p} K^{i, *}$, for each with fixed p, we have the exact sequence of cochain complexes:

 Taking cohomology of it gives rise to an exact couple:

 By symmetry, that is, by switching first and second indexes, one also obtains the other exact couple.

 Example: Serre spectral sequence

+The Serre spectral sequence is a powerful tool used to compute the homology or cohomology of the total space of a fibration.
+It expresses the singular homology of the total space E in terms of the homology of the base space B and the fiber F.

-The Serre spectral sequence arises from a fibration:
+The sequence arises from a fibration:

-For the sake of transparency, we only consider the case when the spaces are CW complexes, F is connected and B is simply connected; the general case involves more technicality (namely, local coefficient system).
+For the sake of transparency, we often initially consider the simplified case when the spaces are CW complexes, the fiber F is connected, and the base B is simply connected.
+In this scenario, the action of the fundamental group of the base on the homology of the fiber is trivial, allowing for the use of constant coefficients.
+The second page of the homology spectral sequence is given by a Künneth-like tensor product structure:

+The general case involves more technicality (namely, local coefficient systems) to handle the non-trivial action of $\pi_1(B)$ on $H_*(F)$.
+The $E^2$ page then becomes a group homology or cohomology group: